Procter & Gamble is going head-to-head with an 800-pound gorilla.

 Procter & Gamble, the world’s largest advertiser across its 50 brands, was forced to reassess their approach to digital marketing management in an effort to get more effective, efficient, and competitive with their marketing spend.

-So they set a goal: Save $400 million by 2021 by changing the way they work with agencies.
+So they set a goal: Save $400 million annually by changing the way they work with agencies.

 First, to reduce dependence on outside talent, they slashed the number of agencies they work with globally from 6,000 to 2,500.

 The plan is to increase the percentage of creative roles working on their accounts, while simultaneously reducing the number of account managers, planners, and media buyers.

 And they’ll bring as much of that talent in-house as they can.

 P&G has already seen success by instituting a fast, focused, agile approach to campaign management using small in-house teams made up of creatives from different agencies.
 It’s created more accountability with agencies, and a more personal and creative approach to problem solving problems while maximizing efficiency.

 That reduced dependency on outside agencies comes with a price: in-house talent, especially non-creatives like account managers and buyers, need to up their digital marketing game if they’re going to contribute successfully to this fast-moving model.

 In a digital environment where “there is more mass reach, but with one-to-one precision,” it’s critical for these new teams to be fast and smart.
 With fewer managers juggling more creatives, communication is key; those managers need the vocabulary and insight to ask the right questions, and make the best decisions.